Home

 There are believed to be 400-500 centenarians living in Oklahoma.
 On average, there are about 300 living centenarians in Oklahoma that we have honored.
 Additionally, there are about 50 other centenarians that we are attempting to locate, recognize, and honor.

-To date almost 3000, centenarians have been honored in the state.
+To date, over 3000, centenarians have been honored in the state.
 The historical records of these people are in Tulsa, currently in the offices of Centenarians of Oklahoma.
 Once a Centenarian passes, their records are filed at the Oklahoma Historical Society in Oklahoma City.
 Boston University has recognized our program as the only one in the United States, and this is all possible due to the efforts of volunteers and donations.

 It is our intent to grow the program by honoring more than 125 centenarians in 2024, and greater numbers in years after that.
 Toward that goal, we will add additional people to our volunteer group, as needed.